AI Adoption | Latest quarter

 S&P 500 AI Workforce Mentions in Earnings Calls

-42.4% of S&P 500 companies now mention AI in the context of workforce, efficiency, or restructuring on their quarterly earnings calls.
+68% of S&P 500 companies now mention AI in the context of workforce, efficiency, or restructuring on their quarterly earnings calls.
 This is up from just 8% before ChatGPT launched in late 2022.
 Companies that discuss AI + workforce on calls subsequently show headcount growth 3.2 percentage points lower than non-mentioners.
-This metric serves as a leading indicator of corporate intent — it signals what executives are planning before the layoffs and restructuring happen.
+This is an early signal of what companies are planning: it tells you what executives intend before the layoffs and restructuring actually happen.

 AI was the most-cited topic in S&P 500 earnings calls in 2025.
 Companies mentioning AI in workforce context outperformed peers by 8.2 percentage points on average.